mysterious-coding/base_entranced/README.md

 1 = all lethal sniper shots cause incineration effect (this is just for fun/cool visuals and makes it like singeplayer)

+####`/g_autoRestart`
+0 = no automatic restarts (default JK3)

+non-zero number = automatic restarting for public servers; allows noobs to set classes for restart.
+Set to some number like 10, 15, or 20 for pubs; leave this at 0 for pug servers.

 ####`/siege_restart`
 rcon command that restarts the current map with siege timer going up from 00:00.
 Before this, there was no server command to reset siege to round 1, the only way was `/callvote nextmap` (lol)